-NFS (Network File System) enables UNIX and Linux systems to share directories across a network.
-The NFS monitor can determine the performance of your NFS (Network File System) server and its ability to communicate with NFS clients by measuring the available NFS mounts.
+NFS (Network File System) enables UNIX and Linux systems to share directories across a network; it also allows file sharing between Windows and non-Windows systems.
+The NFS service monitor can determine the performance of your NFS server and its ability to communicate with NFS clients by measuring the available NFS mounts.

 This monitor runs the showmount -e command to extract the number of NFS file systems that are exported.
-If the showmount command fails, then up. time generates an alert.
+If the showmount command fails, then Uptime Infrastructure Monitor generates an alert.